FREQUENTLY ASKED QUESTIONS

 Taking REVATIOtop

-• Take REVATIO exactly as your doctor tells you
+- Take or give REVATIO exactly as your healthcare provider tells you

-• Take REVATIO tablet or oral suspension 3 times a day about 4 to 6 hours apart
+- Take your prescribed dose of REVATIO tablets or oral suspension 3 times a day

-• REVATIO oral suspension will be mixed for you by your pharmacist.
-Do not mix REVATIO oral suspension with other medicine or flavoring.
-Shake well for at least 10 seconds before each dose
+- See the detailed Instructions for Use that comes with REVATIO oral suspension for information on how to take or give REVATIO oral suspension.
+REVATIO oral suspension will be mixed for you by your pharmacist.
+Do not mix REVATIO oral suspension with other medicine or flavoring

-• If you take too much REVATIO, call your doctor or go to the nearest hospital emergency room
+- If you take too much REVATIO, call your healthcare provider or go to the nearest hospital emergency room right away

 SAFETY & POSSIBLE SIDE EFFECTStop